-Mr Toovey was re-elected as a non-executive Director on 6 December 2008, having served on the Board since 1 December 2001.
-He is the Chair of the Audit & Risk Management Committee and a member of the Finance & Investments Committee.
+Mr Toovey was re-elected as a non-executive Director on 3 December 2011, having served on the Board since 1 December 2001.

 Mr Toovey is a chartered accountant with over 15 years experience.
-He is a former Director of Manly Warringah Rugby League Football Club Limited and Manly-Warringah Rugby League Club and current Treasurer of the Warringah Junior Touch Association.
+He is the head coach of the Manly Sea Eagles Rugby League team and is a former Director of Manly Warringah Rugby League Football Club Limited and Manly-Warringah Rugby League Club.
+He was also the former Treasurer of the Warringah Junior Touch Association.
 Mr Toovey played rugby league for Manly Warringah and represented both NSW and Australia.